-A linearly-polarized (with electric field in the z-direction) electromagnetic pulse with a sinusoidal amplitude on a plane wave is launched from the left side (x=0) to propagate in the x-direction.
+A linearly-polarized (with electric field in the z-direction) continuous electromagnetic plane wave with a sinusoidal amplitude is launched from the left side (x=0) to propagate in the x-direction.
 The transverse (y,z) boundary conditions are periodic.